Illustration: Katarina Lernmark

 She found her calling at age eight, when she created her very first robot consisting of a block of wood and a stick.
 She got her first Arduino robotic starter kit in 2013 and threw herself into learning all she could about programming and hardware.

 ‘Robotica’ then landed a job as an in-house maker at a company that makes an Arduino board.
 Today Giertz freelances as a creative technologist and is a contributor at Tested.com.
 She uses humour to inspire people to learn more about electronics – and it works.
-Her YouTube channel has more than 31 million views and nearly 700,000 subscribers at the time of writing.
+Her YouTube channel has more than 45 million views and more than 900,000 subscribers at the time of writing.

 Sofie Allert – ‘Algaetor’